Susie Sorabji: Early life

 Sorabji was born in Sholapur, Maharashtra, one of the seven daughters of Reverend Sorabji Karsedji, a Parsi Christian missionary, and Francina Ford, a convert from Hinduism who had been adopted and raised by a British couple.
 Her mother established several girls' schools at Pune.
 Susie Sorabji was educated at Bombay University.
 Sorabji's sisters included law pioneer Cornelia Sorabji and physician Alice Maude Sorabji Pennell.

 Career

 Susie Sorabji followed her mother into educational work, and (despite lifelong frail health) traveled widely, attending international conferences, lecturing and meeting with potential donors, to raise awareness and funding for the girls' school in Pune.
 "I am pleading for my sisters, the gentlest, meekest, most neglected in the civilized world," she declared of her cause.

 She started a kindergarten, and trained kindergarten teachers for work in other Indian schools.
 "I had to fight against the government inspector when I first started the kindergarten," she recalled, "but now the system has been made compulsory in the government schools."
 She also did literacy and missionary work among Indian women living in zenana spaces.
-She supported the temperance movement and Girl Guides of India, and, along with other members of her family, opposed the Indian independence movement.
+She supported the temperance movement and Girl Guides of India, and, along with other members of her family, opposed the Indian independence movement and promoted support for the Empire and preserving the rule of the British Raj.